Damienkatz/thread_pool_hybrid_benchmark/example.md

 python ~/thrustdb_benchmarks/generate_graphs.py ~/results/
 ```

-In the ~/results/ directory will be your graph file.
+In the ~/results/ directory will be your graph *.png files.

+See example_run.md for an example graph output of all of the above.